 Clear Cafe is located at Jl.
 Hanoman No.8, Ubud, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571, Indonesia.

-Canggu Restaurants and Cafes
+Canggu Restaurants And Cafes

 Canggu is Bali’s surfer and digital nomad mecca.
-This is where most of Bali’s online entrepreneurs and influencers can be found – a sort of expat hub filled with Instagram cafes, co-working spaces, dreamy Airbnb apartments and party hostels.
+This is where most of Bali’s online entrepreneurs and influencers can be found – a sort of expat hub filled with Instagram cafes, co-working spaces, dreamy apartments and party hostels.

 It’s a great place to chill on the beach while enjoying unforgettable sunsets.
 As for food, I recommend the following places to eat in Canggu: